-HumiForm Studies “In God we trust, all others must bring data.” – W. Edwards Deming.
+“In God we trust, all others must bring data.” – W. Edwards Deming

-Study 1: Comparing HumiForm vs two 84% RH Pouches for seasoning for 14 days, and then one 72% RH pouch for 2 month pouch life.
-Configuration: new 50-stick humidors with glass lids, and no cigars.
+Study 1: HumiForm vs two 84% RH Pouches for 14 days of seasoning, and then one 72% RH pouch.

-Study 4: Repeating Study 3 with wood moisture content readings 9 on lid, 9 on bottom, and 1 on each of the 4 sides of the humidor.
-Configuration: Kiln dry 50-stick humidors with wood lids, and no cigars.
+Study 4: Repeating Study 3 with wood moisture content readings on lid, bottom, and 4 sides of the humidor.

 The initial plan was to determine how fast the Mini could achieve 84% relative humidity (RH) compared to the pouches, which occurred on Day 6.
 At that time, the filament exposure was reduced to about 1/2" on each side of the Mini.
 Since it did not seem the two pouches would ever achieve 84% RH, the pouch supplier was contacted on why was it necessary to season a new humidor to 84% RH over 2 weeks (i.e., what’s special about 84%)?
 They didn't really answer the question, but did respond their pouches are designed and formulated to provide moisture directly to the cellular structure of the wood in a humidor, and that their method provides more moisture directly to the wood than other seasoning methods, such as wiping surfaces with a distilled water soaked rag.
 They were also asked how long after seasoning ends it should take for the humidity to drop to the target.
 Their response is that after seasoning, the humidor most likely will not be at 84%RH, and that most humidors get to the low to mid 70% RH range.
 They claimed there is no need to "worry about your hygrometer during seasoning, the ambient air RH is not the moisture content of the wood in your humidor."
 They went on to explain that once seasoning is completed and the storage pouches are inserted, they will begin adding moisture to your cigars and it will take time for your cigars to absorb the proper amount of moisture.
 They also mentioned that if the cigars are too moist, their pouches will also work to absorb any excess moisture - that their product will never over humidify past the RH listed on the pouches.